prolike/prolike.io/_events/code-cafe-march_en.md

 ---
-title: CoDe Café March
+title: CoDe Café
 date: 17. marts 2020
 image: /images/events/code-cafe-march.jpg
 place: 'København, Gastronomisk Innovation, Frederiksborggade 1B'
 event-id: 95217294491
 published: false
-description: Come and code with us!
+description: We will do it again!
+We are going to repeat the success!
+So come join us for a day of CoDe.
 time: '08:00 - 10:00'
 image-position: top
 lang-id: "11"